nidhiss29/Github_Topics_Scraping/README.md

 ```

 - Else directly open jupyter notebook and run project
-- At the end it will fetch .csv files with fetched data of each topic separately
+- At the end it will fetch .csv files with top repositories data of each topic separately
 <p align="center">
 <img src="./images/2023-04-16 (11).png" alt="Github" width = 30% />
 </p>

+-This is what to expect within csv files about repositories